-Hyponatremia and Fluid Restriction

-yponatrenna and riuld HESTITCIONInform patients that desmopressin acetate may cause severe hyponatremia, which may be life-threatening, if it is not promptly diagnosed and treated [see Warnings and Precautions (F-1)]

-(5.1)].
-Inform them about the signs and symptoms associated with hyponatremia, to undergo recommended serum sodium measurements, and to inform their health care provider about new medications.
+- Hyponatremia and Fluid Restriction Inform patients that desmopressin acetate may cause severe hyponatremia, which may be life-threatening, if it is not promptly diagnosed and treated [see Warnings and Precautions of the second s - (5.1)). (a) Inform them about the signs and symptoms associated with hyponatremia, to undergo recommended serum sodium measurements, and to inform their health care provider about new medications.
 Advise patients to contact a healthcare provider if symptoms of hyponatremia occur.
 Discuss adjustment of fluid intake and monitoring of urine output with patients.

-Manufactured for:

-Lake Zurich, IL 60047 www.fresenius-kabi.com/us
+Anufactured for: FRESENIUS m KABI Lake Zurich, IL 60047

-Made in India
+www.fresenius-kabi.com/us Made in India 451798

-451797 Revised: 8/2023
+Revised: 8/2023